 What is Friction?

 Friction is a force that restricts or stops the movement of two solid objects sliding along each other.
-The force of friction acts in the opposite direction to which the objects wants to move.
+The force of friction acts in the opposite direction of a moving object.

-When objects rub against each other, they cause friction where they touch.
+When two or more objects rub against each other, they cause friction where they touch.